nystudio107/craft-twigpack/README.md

 Twigpack also caches any files you include in your Twig documents (see below) using the same data cache, for quick access.

+Twigpack uses Yii2's cache method for its cache, so if you're using Redis, it'll use Redis, if you're using the default, it'll be a file cache, etc. It's highly recommended in general that you are clearing all caches as part of your deploy process; doing so will also clear Twigpack's cache as well.

+The [clear_caches.sh](https://github.com/nystudio107/craft-scripts#clear_cachessh) script is what we use to clear caches on every deploy.

 ## Using Twigpack

 Here's a simplified example `manifest.json` file that we'll be using for these examples: